xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/usage.md

 3. Click **Update product** to save the changes.

-## Setting up quantity units for a product
+## Set quantity units for a product

 With the module "Fractional and Fixed quantities", each product can be adjusted to use its own quantity units.